castorini/docTTTTTquery/README.md

 gsutil cp model.ckpt-1004000* gs://your_bucket/models/
 ```

 We are now ready to predict queries from passages.
 Remember to replace `your_tpu`, `your_tpu_zone`, `your_project_id` and `your_bucket` with your values.
 Note that the command below will only sample one query per passage.
-If you want multiple samples, you will need to repeat this process multiple times (remember to replace `decode_from_file.output_filename` with a new filename for each sample).
+If you want multiple samples, you will need to repeat this process multiple times (remember to replace `output_filename` with a new filename for each sample).

 ```bash
 for ITER in {00..08}; do